SwipeX/Challenge-2/README.md

 (_operator_ _operands..._)
 >Ex: (4 >> 10) - 4 + 5 would be written as: (+ 5 (- 4 (>> 4 10)))

+## Types

+All types are implied, and for the sake of simplicity, may not change during runtime.
+This means that a variable declared as `true` may not later be set to `5`.

+The types that exist are:

+- Number (32 bit IEEE float as backing type) [refer here](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)
+- Boolean (true/false)
+- String (max length 255)

 ## Operators

 #### Math